antarmukhee/HW-Proxy-Checker/README.md

     - "MLFB" field is not defined in config.toml file (MLFBs are defined in 'modules' key in the config file).
     - Empty "KKS" field.
 Whitespace count as empty.
     - Any character in "change_token" field is '$'.
+    - Any string in "change_token" field is 'spare'.

 - The format for ET200 HW proxy tagname (as used in T3000) is considered as following.
 Key **tagname_t3k_hw_proxy** defined in the **config.toml** file would need to be modified to handle any change in this naming convention.
 It is assumed that this tag naming convention is consistent for all non-fail safe ET200 proxies.